joanroig/metrix-gallery/README.md

 ## Features

-- Interactive gallery to explore over 20.000 color combinations.
+- Interactive gallery to explore the complete collection of 21,761 CSS color combinations.
 - Easy-to-use interface built with Flutter.
 - Fully responsive design for desktop and mobile.
+- Advanced filtering options:
+  - Filter by background or text color
+  - Filter by type of color combination
+  - Sort by contrast ratio, alphabetical order, or random
+  - Set minimum and maximum contrast ratio requirements

 ## Usage Guide